algosup/2024-2025-project-4-web-fpga-team-5/documents/management/projectCharter.md

 ### Project Purpose

-This project aims to create a web interface for an FPGA simulator, visually combining 2D FPGA layouts with real-time signal propagation.
-It will help students understand FPGA behavior through interactive simulations while allowing teachers to upload educational examples.
+This project aims to create a web interface, visually combining 2D FPGA layouts with real-time signal propagation.
+It will help students understand FPGA behavior through interactive interface while allowing teachers to upload educational examples.

-[Here](https://github.com/LeFl0w/ALGOSUP_POC/tree/main) you can find the Call of tender.
+[Here](https://github.com/LeFl0w/ALGOSUP_POC/tree/main) you can find the Call of tender, of this project.

 ### Core Requirements